bannou/aws-clf-c02/2- Storage, Networking and Databases/1-storage-technology-and-services.md

 ## Amazon S3 Storage Classes

-Storage classes are options of how to store the data in S3
+Storage classes are options of how to store the data in S3.

 ### S3 Standard

-Usefully for frequently accessed data
+Usefully for frequently accessed data.

 - high throughput
 - low latency

 ### S3 Intelligent-tiering

-Perfect with impredictable access frequency
+Perfect with impredictable access frequency.

 - moves data automatically between access tiers
 - savings in cost without performance impact

 ### S3 Standard-Infrequent access

-Usefully for less frequent accessed data, but still needs to be rapid when needed
+Usefully for less frequent accessed data, but still needs to be rapid when needed.

 ### S3 One Zone-Infrequent access

-Stores data in one AZ only
+Stores data in one AZ only.

 - less durable than multi AZs classes
 - less expensive